-Wondering about my disclosures within posts?
+Wondering about my disclosures on top of posts?

 think that’s rude have been slow to comply).